| Precision

 Consultant

-is intended for senior management in the logistics, distribution and
+is intended for senior and middle management.
+It

 includes a model consulting contract and a model statement of ethics.